Is a stipend considered earned income?

 In this piece

 The answer to whether stipends count as earned income isn't straightforward because not all stipends are created equal.
-A housing stipend for relocated employees follows different rules from a fitness reimbursement program.
-An educational assistance allowance has different tax implications than a general wellness benefit.
+A housing stipend for relocated employees follows different rules from a fitness stipend reimbursement program.
+An educational assistance allowance has different stipend tax implications than a general wellness benefit.
 These distinctions matter because they determine whether you'll withhold taxes, how you'll report the payments, and what documentation you'll need to maintain.

 Key takeaways